microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_policies_mma.md

 # Azure Policies on Azure Arc connected machines

-* Now that we have all the requirements set, we can assign policies to our Arc connected machines.
+* Now that we have all the prerequisites set, we can assign policies to our Arc connected machines.
 Edit the [parameters file](../policies/arm/policy.json) to provide your subscription ID as well as the Log Analytics Workspace.

     ![](../img/vm_policies/04.png)